barnull/is.canary-schema-registry/README.md

 git push
 ```

-Then push it to Iglu:
+Then push it to Iglu.
+Note that as a trial user you will have to ask the Snowplow team to do this for you.
+As a Managed Services
+customer you would be able to do it yourself as follows:

 ```
-aws s3 cp schemas s3://snowplow-canary-schemas/schemas --include "*" --recursive
+aws s3 cp schemas s3://snowplow-is-canary-iglu-schemas/schemas --include "*" --recursive
 ```

-Note that for trial users a member of the Snowplow team will need to perform the push for you.
-Please get in touch with your Snowplow representative to ensure that this happens.

 Useful resources

 * [Iglu schema repository 0.1.0 release blog post](http://snowplowanalytics.com/blog/2014/07/01/iglu-schema-repository-released/)
-* [Iglu central](https://github.com/snowplow/iglu-central) - centralized repository for all the schemas hosted by the Snowplow team
+* [Iglu central](https://github.com/snowplow/iglu-central) - centralized registry for all the schemas hosted by the Snowplow team
 * [Iglu](https://github.com/snowplow/iglu) - respository with both Iglu server and client libraries